 Just as Mental Health Awareness Week starts nationwide, the Kāpiti Te Ara Korowai Wellbeing Centre says it may have to close when it is needed the most.
+As orlando psychiatrist says, mental health requires the most attention today.
+The closure is therefore concerning.

 Te Ara Korowai in Raumati has seen a dramatic increase in people throughout Kāpiti accessing its services in the past few months — almost double the usual number.

 But short-term government funding is running out, and unless the Wellbeing Centre receives sustainable funding it is likely it will have to close its doors at Christmas.
 There are mental health treatment program for men being organised in places as their mental health is highly neglected because of society’s pressure.
+Essential Care Behavioral Services and mental health treatment should be free from stigma, and more people should be encouraged to speak about their issues and solve them.

 ( the Centre received the Government’s wage subsidy and Ministry of Social Development Covid funding in April to support its services, but this is now running out)